UTEP-CS-1/website/clabs/3/spec.md

 In `WordleLetter.java` make additions so that it has all of the following:

-1. Private attributes for a single `letter` and a `color` represented as a String.
+1. Private attributes for a single `letter` represented as a char and a `color` represented as a String.

 2. Exactly one constructor, which takes in a `letter` and sets it.